offspot/mediawiki-docker/README.md

 ---------

 The `data` directory contains the database, images, file config and images.
+Everything which makes your Mediawiki instance unique.

 You can customise the Mediawiki by editing your `config/LocalSettings.custom.php`.
 If you want to know more, have a look to this documentation: https://www.mediawiki.org/wiki/Manual:LocalSettings.php

 Backup